hmslima/sambahsacompletegrammar/sambahsa.md

 ADVERBS
 =======

-Adverbs are words that qualifies a verb, like in “traveled quietly” and “ate a lot”, where the verbs “traveled” and “ate” are qualified by the adverbs “quietly” and “a lot”.
+Adverbs are words that qualifies verbs and adjectives, like in “traveled quietly” and “ate a lot”, where the verbs “traveled” and “ate” are qualified by the adverbs “quietly” and “a lot”.
 For making a adverb you have to add the suffix -ye (with hyphen!!!).
 Look some examples: